qtysdk/gcp-llm-demo/README.md

-# GCP LLM Demo Project
+# LLM on GCP Cloud Run

 This project demonstrates how to deploy LLM models (specifically Gemma) to Google Cloud Platform using Cloud Run.
 It provides a streamlined setup process and emphasizes CPU-based inference for cost-effectiveness.